davebiagioni/sketches-in-rl-free-classic-control/README.md

-# gym-adventures-in-control
+# adventures-in-gym-control
-Experiments and demos of control concepts in OpenAI gym
+Experiments and demos of control concepts in OpenAI gym -- no Deep RL allowed!!  :)